-Fennel is also a rich source of antioxidants.
-Most notably, it contains a phytochemical called anethole, which has been shown in animal studies to reduce inflammation and help guard against cancer.
+Fennel also contains a range of anti-inflammatory and antioxidant phytochemicals.
+Most notably, it provides a phytochemical called anethole, which has been shown in animal studies to reduce inflammation and help guard against cancer.

 Folk medicine has long used fennel, specifically the seeds, as a digestive aid, a natural diuretic and a breath freshener.

 Here's how fennel stacks up in terms of nutrition:

 Per 1/2 cup raw fennel (bulb):